steinmanngroup/spectre/README.md

 CalcIt can be obtained from [github](https://github.com/cstein/calcit).

 Remember to add your installation directory to the `PYTHONPATH` environment variable.
+Remember to export the installation directory to `CALCIT` so SPECTRE can find it.

 ### pepytools
 peptyools can be obtained from [gitlab](https://gitlab.com/cstein/pepytools).